Conte-Ecology/nasaProjections/README.md

 ## 5) Create Cross Grid Table

-# Description
+### Description
 The cross grid table is created to pair the climate time series with catchment featureids based on their spatial location in relation to the climate grid.
-The `catchmentsGridTable.csv` table created in the pervious section is uploaded.
+The `catchmentsGridTable.csv` table created in the previous section is uploaded.

 ### Steps to execute
 Execute the `create_cross_grid_table.sh` in the shell.
 The script takes the